Huegoxaga/notes/finance/related-concepts.md

 #### Dual

 - It breaks down the single rate from the job order costing into a fixed rate and a variable rate component

+### Cost-Volume-Profit Analysis

+- Cost-volume-profit (CVP) analysis is a powerful tool that managers use to help them understand the inter-relationship amongst cost, volume and profit in an organization by focusing on interactions among the following five elements:
+  - prices of products
+  - volume or level of activity
+  - per unit variable costs
+  - total fixed costs
+  - mix of products sold
+- The contribution income statement is helpful to managers in judging the impact on profits of changes in selling price, cost, or volume.
+The emphasis is on cost behaviour
+  - It lists total sales, total variable cost, contribution margin (`CM`), total fix total, and has net operating income as the bottom line
+  - Sales, variable expenses, and contribution margin can also be expressed on a per unit basis in the above statement
+- The relationship among revenue, cost, profit and volume can be expressed graphically by preparing a CVP graph
+  - Number of unit sold is on the x-axis, and dollors is on the y-axis.
+Lines are draw for total expenses and total sales
+- Cost structure refers to the relative proportion of fixed and variable costs in an organization
+- There are advantages and disadvantages to high fixed cost (or low variable cost) and low fixed cost (or high variable cost) structures
+  - An advantage of a high fixed cost structure is that income will be higher in good years compared to companies with lower proportion of fixed costs
+  - A disadvantage of a high fixed cost structure is that income will be lower in bad years compared to companies with lower proportion of fixed costs
+  - Companies with low fixed cost structures enjoy greater stability in income across good and bad years
+- The Basic Assumptions of CVP Model: The CVP model is simplified by the following assumptions:
+  1. Both the revenue function and the cost function are linear.
+  2. The selling prices, total fixed costs, and unit variable costs are known with certainty in advance and will remain unchanged during the period.
+  3. The number of units produced equals the number of units sold.
+This suggests that there no changes in the level of inventory during the period.
+  4. The productivity of workers is constant.
+  5. For multiple-product analysis, the sales mix is assumed to be known in advance and remains constant during the period

+#### Related Formulas

+- `CM` = `Total Sales` - `Variable Costs`
+  - This will be used to cover fixed expenses and profit, in the line followed in the contribution income statement
+  - Break even happens when CM equals the total fixed costs
+- `CM Ratio` = `CM per unit` / `SP per unit` or `Total CM` / `Total Sales`
+  - SP is selling price
+  - the unit variable cost ratio equals one minus `CM Ratio`
+  - `Increase in CM` = `Increase in SP` × `CM Ratio`
+- `# of unit sold` = (`Fixed Expenses` + `Target Profit`)/`CM per unit`
+  - Add tax into consideration, `# of unit sold` = (`Fixed Expenses` + `After Tax Profit`/(`1` - `Tax Rate`))/`CM per unit`
+- `Net Income` = `CM per unit` × `# of unit sold above break-even`
+- `Sales` = `Variable expenses` + `Fixed expenses` + `Profits`
+- `Margin of safety` = `Total sales` – `Break-even sales`
+  - The margin of safety is the excess of budgeted (or actual) sales over the break-even volume of sales
+  - It can be expressed as a ratio as (`Total sales` – `Break-even sales`) / `Total sales`
+  - It can be expressed as a number of unit sold (`Total sales` – `Break-even sales`) / `SP per unit`
+- `Degree of operating leverage` = `Contribution margin` / `Net operating income`
+  - `% change in Net Operating Income`= `% Changes in Sales` × `Degree of operating leverage`
+  - Only works when fixed expenses are unchanged